 Known as one of Western Australia’s oldest and largest producers of premium wine, with a history that dates back to the European Settlement.

 Sandalford Wines is known for producing an extensive range of wines under numerous labels – it will be hard to limit yourself to a select few.
-Advanced viticultural practices and a continuous increase in the winemaking team, Sandalford will exceed your expectations with not only their wine but their award-winning restaurant.
+With advanced viticultural practices and a continuous increase in the winemaking team, Sandalford will exceed your expectations.
+Satisfy the senses with one of the best Swan Valley winery restaurants.
+Incorporating Mediterranean cuisines with the fresh influence of seafood and innovative ingredients the ala carte menu is sure to fondle your tastebuds.

 A relaxed alfresco area under 125-year-old vines, a unique wine tasting at the cellar door, a gift shop with wine-related goodies or a winery tour for those larger groups – Sandalford Wines has it all.